parcelcraft/docs/changelog/index.md

 ## 0.10.0  {% small %}Nov 13, 2024{% /small %}

-- Fixed: No more 422 Unproccessible content errors and improved error handling
+- Fixed: No more 422 Unprocessable Content errors and improved error handling
-- Fixed: Reduced the amount of retries when an error is encountered in shipping to quickly display error message
+- Fixed: Reduced the number of retries when an error is encountered in shipping to quickly display the error message
 - Fixed: Address suggestions have improved to the new Google Places API v2
-- Fixed: Address suggestions now correctly change the state/province field correctly
+- Fixed: Address suggestions now correctly change the state/province field
-- Fixed: When in the Product Detail View, could not change a previously set return product as a non-return item.
+- Fixed: In the Product Detail View, a previously set return product could not be changed to a non-return item.
 - Fixed: When deleting a customs item in an international shipment, the wrong items are displayed.
 - Fixed: Improved app loading speed.
 - Fixed: Service names saved to metadata sometimes saved redundant words, like "Fedex FEDEX GROUND"
-- Fixed: Address suggestions were not working due to an issue with an API key permissions
+- Fixed: Address suggestions were not working due to an issue with API key permissions
 - Fixed: Changed address verifications to be less strict to reduce errors when creating a shipment
 - Fixed: Add small delay when creating or updating an origin address to ensure the database has been updated before displaying new results
-- Fixed: You can now view metadata updates when editing metadata in the app, changes are reflected in the main dashboard view without a refresh required
+- Fixed: You can now view metadata updates when editing metadata in the app; changes are reflected in the main dashboard view without a refresh required
-- Fixed: Removed bulky address international formatting package in favor of a U.S. centric address style to dramatically reduce package size
+- Fixed: Removed bulky address international formatting package in favor of a U.S.-centric address style to dramatically reduce package size
 - Fixed: When deleting a shipment in the unshipped list, the interface was not immediately updated
-- Feature: New Shipping Rate detail view in for the app at <https://dashboard.stripe.com/shipping-rates>
+- Feature: New Shipping Rate detail view for the app at <https://dashboard.stripe.com/shipping-rates>
 - Feature: Added embedded app beta viewport
 - Feature: Improve loading detail information when loading spinner is shown
 - Feature: Remember setting for address suggestions